spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 # Prerequisites

-- VMs that use a Persistent Volume Claim (PVC) must have a a shared ReadWriteMany (RWX) access mode.
+- VMs that use a Persistent Volume Claim (PVC) must have a shared ReadWriteMany (RWX) access mode.

 - A VM’s pod network cannot use a bridge interface.
 Disable the bridge interface on the pod network.